• Skip to main content

 Can I Freeze This Cake?

 Yes, both the caramel cake frosting and the cake itself can be frozen for up to three months.
 Freeze in separate containers or freeze once assembled.
 The icing will get a crisp crust if frozen on the cake.
-If not you can gently heat it and immediately use it.
+When ready, you can gently heat the frosting, beat it, and immediately use it.

 • If you don't serve it to the neighborhood, the extras are even tastier the next day!